WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-10-04-azure-static-web-app-with-blazor.md

   </p>
 </div>

-Enter a name, location, and your Github repository.
+Enter a name, location, and your GitHub repository.
 Then select Blazor as Build Presets and enter the location of your Blazor project and of your Azure Function project.
 Click Review + create and your application will be deployed.

 <div class="col-12 col-sm-10 aligncenter">
   <a href="/assets/img/posts/2020/10/Configure-the-Static-Web-App.jpg"><img loading="lazy" src="/assets/img/posts/2020/10/Configure-the-Static-Web-App.jpg" alt="Configure the Static Web App" /></a>